Nice to Know You

 "Nice to Know You" is the first track and second single by American rock band Incubus from their fourth studio album, Morning View (2001).
-Released on December 4, 2001, it peaked at number nine on the US Billboard Modern Rock Tracks and Mainstream Rock charts and at number five on the Bubbling Under Hot 100.
+Released on December 4, 2001, it peaked at number nine on both the US Billboard Modern Rock Tracks and Mainstream Rock Tracks charts, as well as number five on the Bubbling Under Hot 100.
 It also charted in Australia, where it reached number 59 on the ARIA Singles Chart.

 Music video

 The video, directed by Jeb Brien, features the band performing the song at the Bakersfield Convention Center on January 3, 2002, with opening acts Audiovent and Hoobastank.